HandsOnDataViz/book/docs/HandsOnDataViz.md

 ![](images/04-clean/SpreadsheetCombineTerms.png)

+TODO:

-**TO DO** - Confirm that Google Fusion Tables geocoder does not require commas between terms - Clarify what happens with zip code in the example above
+-   Confirm that Google Fusion Tables geocoder does not require commas between terms
+-   Clarify what happens with zip code in the example above

 #### Convert Connecticut town names with CTNamecleaner